apache/openserverless-site/content/en/docs/reference/references/naming-limits/_index.md

 # System details

-The following sections provide more details about the OpenWhisk and Nuvolaris system.
+The following sections provide more details about the OpenWhisk and OpenServerless system.

 ## Entities

 ### Namespaces and packages

-OpenWhisk and Nuvolaris actions, triggers, and rules belong in a namespace, and optionally a package.
+OpenWhisk and OpenServerless actions, triggers, and rules belong in a namespace, and optionally a package.

 Packages can contain actions and feeds.
 A package cannot contain another package, so package nesting is not allowed.
 Also, entities do not have to be contained in a package.

-In Nuvolaris a namespace corresponds to an user.
+In OpenServerless a namespace corresponds to an user.
 You can create users with the [admin subcommand](#cli:admin.adoc) of the CLI.

 The fully qualified name of an entity is